Our top 5 commonly asked questions about justice.

 - How can I help?
 How can I pursue justice?

-Sunday to Saturday: Looking through a Christian lens, justice is social justice and biblical justice while biblical justice and social justice is justice.
-We believe there is not a distinction between the three because all justice comes from knowing the character of God who advocates for the poor, the immigrant, the widow, and the orphan.
-At the same time, we want to recognize that many Christian and non-Christians are confused about what justice is or they do not center their understanding of justice on God.
-This leads to many varying definitions
+Sunday to Saturday: We believe there is not a distinction between the three because all justice comes from knowing the character of God who advocates for the poor, the immigrant, the widow, and the orphan.
+At the same time, we want to recognize that many Christian and non-Christians are confused about what justice is, or they do not center their understanding of justice on God.
+This leads to many varying definitions.

 Justice is the objective foundation of all reality.
 This justice is known, not primarily through philosophical speculation, but through observing God’s actions to liberate the oppressed and through heeding God’s word in the Law and the Prophets to protect and care for the weak.
 This means that our knowledge of justice springs ultimately from our knowledge of God, and that there can be no true knowledge of God without an appreciation of God’s own unfailing dedication to justice.
 Chris Marshall, The Little Book of Biblical Justice (New York: Good Books, 2005), 25.